iqbalkurniadama/testing-api-with-cypress/README.md

 # testing-api-with-cypress

 ### How to run
-install and run the GitHub code below: <br />
+clone or download code below and run code: <br />
 https://github.com/taufanfadhilah/nest-blog-api

 install dependencies